UW-INFO442-AU23/Team-GOAT/README.md

 Map Feature:
 * Check internet connectivity.
 * Ensure the map data is up-to-date.
-* If the marker is unresponsive, reloading the map may resolve the issue.
+* If the marker is unresponsive, reloading the map.
 * Access the linked UW Resource site listed with specific rooms to find feminine products on the resource page

 Filtering Feature:
  * If buttons are unresponsive, users can clear their browser cache and try again.
  * If items from both campuses are still visible, users can reload the map.
  * Regularly update and maintain the dataset to ensure completeness.
- * Clear browser cache and try again. * Verify data consistency in the JSON file
+ * Clear browser cache and try again.
+ * Verify data consistency in the JSON file